mattiasduerrmeier/PINE64-Installer/README.md

 ## Support
 If you have any feedback please create new thread in [this forum](https://forum.pine64.org/forumdisplay.php?fid=21) for discussion.
-You also can subscribe to [this forum thread](https://forum.pine64.org/showthread.php?tid=4481) to receive latest news on the PINE64 Installer.
+You can also subscribe to [this forum thread](https://forum.pine64.org/showthread.php?tid=4481) to receive the latest news on the PINE64 Installer.

 ## License
-PINE64 Installer is free software, and may be redistributed under the terms specified in the [license](https://github.com/pine64dev/PINE64-Installer/blob/master/LICENSE).
+PINE64 Installer is Free Software, and may be redistributed under the terms specified in the [license](https://github.com/pine64dev/PINE64-Installer/blob/master/LICENSE).